ljiang09/ant-maze-solver/README.md

 - A maze with a single exit may converge more quickly, as the ants will have fewer paths to explore.

+**Maze complexity**

+- The amount of intersecting paths in the maze.
+This is a decimal from 0-1 specifying the probability that each "dead end" will turn into a path to connect with another existing path.
+- A higher complexity will result in more intersecting paths, which may make it easier for the ants to find a path to the exit as there are more valid paths.
+  With even higher complexity, there might be multiple equally valid "best paths" (of the same length) to converge upon.
+- A lower complexity will result in less valid paths to optimize between.
+A complexity of 0 is equivalent to no intersecting paths, meaning there is only exactly one valid path from start to end.

 It's important to note that all of these parameters are interconnected, and tuning one will affect the others.
 For example, if the number of ants per iteration is increased, the evaporation rate may need to be increased to prevent